-Transportation and Logistics
+Transportation and Supply Chain Management

-Basil G. Coley, Interim Chairperson Room 312E, General Classroom Building (336) 334-7744
+John A. Cole, Interim Chairperson Room 139 Merrick Hall (336) 334-7744

-The Department of Economics and Transportation/Logistics offers a program of study leading to the Master of Science in Management degree with a major concentration in Transportation and Logistics.
-The program prepares students and professionals for careers in public and private sector positions in transportation and business logistics.
+The Department of Economics and Transportation/Logistics offers a program of study leading to the Master of Science in Management degree with a major concentration in Transportation and Supply Chain Management.
+The program prepares students and professionals for careers in public and private sector positions in transportation and supply chain management.
 The program blends traditional management education in the areas of marketing, management, and quantitative analysis, with specialized core competencies relating to transportation planning, transportation and business logistics, supply chain and materials management, and purchasing.

-Master of Science in Management - Transportation and Logistics
+Master of Science in Management - Transportation and Supply Chain Management